rei/rei-cedar-docs/docs/components/cta/README.md

 ## Content

-Because Call to Action exists as a means to navigate users to a new location or additional information:
+Call to Action exists as a means to navigate users to a new location or additional information:

 - Use clear and concise text
 - Make it clear what happens when this link is clicked or tapped.
 For example, “Shop backpacking” Call to Action on a homepage would navigate the user to an assortment of backpacking-related products available for purchase